bakpakin/Fennel/tutorial.md

 ## Embedding

 Lua is most commonly used to embed inside other applications, and Fennel is no different.
-The simplest thing to do is include Fennel compilation as part of your overall application's build process.
+The simplest thing to do is include Fennel the output from `fennel --compile` as part of your overall application's build process.
 However, the Fennel compiler is very small, and including it into your codebase means that you can embed a Fennel repl inside your application or support reloading from disk, allowing a much more pleasant interactive development cycle.

 Here is an example of embedding the Fennel compiler inside a [LÖVE](https://love2d.org) game written in Lua to allow live reloads: